tact-lang/docs-obsolete/tact-design.md

 TBD: define structs without introducing generics first.
 Generics will be dealt in a separate section.

 Structs (aka "product types") allow multiple fields of different types that exists as one entity.
-Product types have fields and methods — functions that operate on these fields.
+Product types have fields and methods — functions that operate with these fields.

 Example of the declaration of the struct:
 ```